SCAI-Lab/ros4healthcare/ros2_hc_drv/neurosity_driver/README.md

 ## Installation

-Clone the repository into your ROS 2 workspace:
+1. Clone the repository into your ROS 2 workspace

 ```bash
 cd ~/ros2_ws/src